volodymyrhudyma/blog/content/blog/how-to-undo-the-last-commit-in-git.md

 ## Summary

-In this article, we learned how to undo one or multiple commits in Git using the **git reset** command and providing different flags to it, depending on whether you want to keep the changes or not.
+In this article, we learned how to undo one or more commits in Git by using the **git reset** command and giving it different flags, depending on whether you want to keep the changes or not.

-Before you undo a commit, make sure you really need to do it, and not just edit the commit message.
+Before you undo a commit, make sure you really need to do so, and not just edit the commit message.

-If you want to edit a commit message, see one of my [previous articles](/two-ways-to-change-a-commit-message-in-git/) that explains how to change a commit message in Git.
+If you want to edit a commit message, read one of my [previous articles](/two-ways-to-change-a-commit-message-in-git/) that explains how to change a commit message in Git.

 Read my other articles about Git: